+P-EDCA STAs shall maintain a P-EDCA consecutive attempt count, DSCR[VO].
+The initial value for the DSCR[VO] shall be 0.
+The DSCR[VO] shall be incremented by 1 with every transmission of the DS-CTS frame.
+The DSRC[VO] shall be set to 0 when QSRC[VO] is set to 0.

-A P-EDCA eligible STA that successfully (as defined in 10.23.2.2 EDCA Backoff procedure) delivered one or more pending MPDUs in a TXOP obtained during P-EDCA contention shall not use P-EDCA mechanism until TBD conditions are satisfied and the EDCAF[VO] shall initialize the AIFSN, CWmin, and CWmax with the values of its dot11EDCATable.
+A P-EDCA STA that successfully (as defined in 10.23.2.2 EDCA Backoff procedure) delivered one or more pending MPDUs in a TXOP obtained during P-EDCA contention shall not use P-EDCA mechanism until conditions to start P-EDCA are satisfied.
+Additionally the EDCAF[VO] shall update AIFSN, CWmin, and CWmax with the values in dot11EDCATable (dot11QAPEDCATable for the AP) and an operation of the EDCAF[VI], EDCAF[BE], EDCAF[BK] is resumed.

+NOTE 1— After successful delivery of one or more pending MPDUs the STA reset QSRC[VO], therefore conditions to use start P-EDCA contention are no longer satisfied.

-A P-EDCA eligible STA that did not initiate a TXOP (see 10.23.2.4) during P-EDCA contention or did not receive CTS frame in response to the RTS frame used to initiate the TXOP obtained during P-EDCA contention may transmit CTS frame without invoking backoff procedure as in 10.23.2.4 to start another P-EDCA contention, for up to TBD retries.
-If STA reaches TBD retry limit, it shall not use P-EDCA until TBD conditions are satisfied and the EDCAF[VO] shall initialize the AIFSN, CWmin, and CWmax with the values of its dot11EDCATable
+A P-EDCA STA that participated in a P-EDCA contention but did not initiate a TXOP (see 10.23.2.4) during the P-EDCA contention or that initiated TXOP by did not receive the CTS frame in response to the RTS frame used to initiate the TXOP may transmit the DS-CTS frame without invoking the backoff procedure as in 10.23.2.2 to start another P-EDCA contention, for up to dot11PEDCAConsecutiveAttempt retries.
+If the P-EDCA STA reaches dot11PEDCAConsecutiveAttempt transmission attempts limit, it shall not attempt to start P-EDCA contention until QSRC[VO] counter is reset .
+Additionally, the EDCAF[VO] shall update the AIFSN, CWmin, and CWmax with the values in dot11EDCATable (dot11QAPEDCATable for the AP) and an operation of the EDCAF[VI], EDCAF[BE], EDCAF[BK] is resumed.

+Note 2— STA follow EIFS and RTS timeout deferral rules before attempting to transmit DS-CTS to start P-EDCA contention.

+[#879] A P-EDCA STA shall follow the rules in 26.2.7 (EDCA operation using MU EDCA parameters).
+The P-EDCA STA with non-zero MUEDCATimer[VO] value may not start P-EDCA contention until the MUEDCATimer[VO] reaches 0 or reset to 0 (see 26.2.7 (EDCA operation using MU EDCA parameters).

+[#879] A P-EDCA STA that has EPCS priority access enabled shall follow the rules in 35.16.3.2 (EDCA operation using EPCS EDCA parameters) and may start P-EDCA contention if conditions to start P-EDCA contention are satisfied.